JavaScript Data GridMigrating to the Theming API

 Migrating to the Theming API

-Understanding the scope of the Theming API
+Understanding the Theming API

-1. Remove legacy CSS imports
+1. Remove CSS imports

 Applications import the legacy CSS files either through JS (import 'ag-grid-community/styles/ag-grid.css';) or by copying the CSS files from the NPM package to the application.
 Any such CSS imports should be removed.

-2. Convert any css custom properties you are using to the new names
+3. Convert any css custom properties you are using to the new names

 Key changes

-• --ag-grid-size -> --ag-spacing spacing works a little bit differently from the old "grid size".
+• --ag-grid-size -> spacing spacing works a little bit differently from the old "grid size".
 It controls the padding around elements, whereas grid size controlled their size.
 So setting spacing to 0 will result in a grid with no padding, whereas setting grid size to 0 would have resulted in zero-height rows.

 • --ag-active-color, --ag-alpine-active-color, --ag-balham-active-color, --ag-material-accent-color -> use accentColor